ProfSamScott/hsafx/README.md

 - Or you can get a standard JDK and install the FX package yourself.

 ## Origins and Forks
-The hsafx framework is derived Holt Software Associates' original package, which is no longer available.
+The hsafx framework is derived from [Holt Software Associates](https://en.wikipedia.org/wiki/Ric_Holt) original "Ready to Program" Java package, which is no longer available.

 Here's another version based on Holt Software Associates' and my original work, that still uses the Swing framework: https://github.com/salamander2/HSA2